Jade City (novel)

 Jade City is a 2017 fantasy novel by Fonda Lee.
 It is the first novel in the Green Bone Saga and was followed by Jade War (2019) and Jade Legacy (2021).
 A prequel novella, The Jade Setter of Janloon, was released in 2022; and a collection of short stories, Jade Shards, was released in 2023.
-The novel received critical praise, winning the 2018 World Fantasy Award for Best Novel as well as the 2018 Aurora Award for Best Novel.
+The novel received critical praise, winning the 2018 World Fantasy Award for Best Novel, the 2018 Aurora Award for Best Novel, and was a finalist for the 2017 Nebula Award for Best Novel.

 Background

 Before writing Jade City, Lee received an MBA from Stanford, worked as a business strategist and wrote science fiction novels.
 She has stated that she "[treats] the magic almost in a science fictional way" and as "a way to have the international trade and politics play out in the storyline."

 Lee has stated that one of her goals for the novel was to "write an epic fantasy that was not set in medieval Europe," featuring "the scheming and politics and clash of noble houses elements" in a "different cultural setting but also different time period."